Bookmark and Share

 Want 10 New Centerpiece Ideas in the Next Five Minutes?

-Of course, for some lucky brides, it's not that hard — they just set the florist free with some thoughts about "mood" and a blank check.
-Others are happy to find their venue offers perfectly decent centerpieces as part of the evening's services.
+Coming up with ideas for centerpieces can be one of the roughest bits of wedding planning out there.
+Of course, for a few lucky brides, it’s not that hard — they just set the florist free with some thoughts about “mood” and a blank check.
+Others are happy to find their venue offers perfectly decent centerpieces as part of the evening’s services.
 Neither of those brides are reading this.

 Since you are, you're probably somewhere in between.
 And it's possibly up to you to at least design, if not actually produce, the cute things that'll unify the design and provide a focal point — or a talking point, even! — at every table.
 (And no, "what was she sniffing?" is not the type of talking point we'll leave your guests with, promise.)

 At first, the task can seem overwhelming.
-But if you check out the centerpieces showing up at weddings across the country, you'll find there's a big trend toward keeping it simple that works in your favor.
-And it's easier than it looks to dream up dozens of great ideas.
+But if you check out the centerpieces showing up at weddings across the country, you’ll find there’s a big trend toward keeping it simple that works in your favor.
+And it’s easier than it looks to dream up dozens of great ideas.
+How?
+Just mix and match, stealin… — ahem, borrowing — from popular building blocks you’ll see everywhere.
+Just keep your overall look in mind (traditional? contemporary?) and you’ll be sure to come out looking like you were born to style weddings.

 Not all centerpieces have all these elements, of course.
 If you actually used them all at once you might have some sort of horrible gravitational accident ("Sorry about the black hole, honey.
 I'll work in the garage next time.").
 But most of them use a few.
 Just play along with our creative nomenclature, and you'll be off and running.